w3f/polkadot-wiki/docs/learn/learn-comparison-ethereum-2.md

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses on-chain [governance](./learn-opengov.md) with a multicameral system.
-There are several avenues to issue proposals, e.g., from the on-chain Council, the Technical Committee, or the public.
-All proposals ultimately pass through a public referendum, where the majority of tokens can always control the outcome. {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses adaptive quorum biasing to set the passing threshold for low-turnout referenda.
+There are several avenues to issue proposals, and all proposals ultimately pass through a public referendum, where the majority of tokens can always control the outcome.
+{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} uses [adaptive quorum biasing](./learn-governance.md#adaptive-quorum-biasing) to set the passing threshold for low-turnout referenda.
 Referenda can cover various topics, including fund allocation from an on-chain [Treasury](./learn-treasury.md) or modifying the underlying runtime code of the chain.
 Decisions get enacted on-chain and are binding and autonomous.

 {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} can enact chain upgrades and successful proposals using the Wasm meta-protocol without a hard fork.
 Anything within the state